anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 **Table 3-9:** Storage Use Cases and Stereotypes

 The storage sub-system is a foundational part of any Cloud Infrastructure, as such it is important to identify the storage needs, based on target tenant use cases, at inception.
 This will allow the right set of considerations to be addressed for the deployment.
-A set of typical considerations is provided for various use cases to meet functional and performance needs and to avoid the need for signifiant rework of the storage solution and its likely ripple through impact on the broader Cloud Infrastructure.
+A set of typical considerations is provided:

+- for various use cases to meet functional and performance needs and
+- to avoid the need for signifiant rework of the storage solution and the likely ripple through impact on the broader Cloud Infrastructure.

 The considerations will help to guide the build and deployment of the Storage solution for the various Use Cases and Stereotypes outlined in the summary table.

 +----+--------------------+----+------------------------------------------------------------------------------------------------------------------------------------+
 | Use Case                | Description                                                                                                                             |